-- Watershed /subwatershed studies or environmental management plans (where available); - NESS or UNAEES site summary reports; - Other ecological inventories, where available (e.g., wetland evaluation reports); - Database records from the NHIC (http://www.mnr.gov.on.ca/en/Business/NHIC/); - Local field naturalists' reports and journal articles (e.g., The Canadian Field-Naturalist, Trail and Landscape, etc.); and, - Local scientists, naturalists and residents.
+- Watershed /subwatershed studies or environmental management plans (where available); - NESS or UNAEES site summary reports; - Other ecological inventories, where available (e.g., wetland evaluation reports); - Database records from the NHIC (Get natural heritage information | Ontario.ca); - Online resources such as iNaturalist; - Local field naturalists' reports and journal articles (e.g., The Canadian Field-Naturalist, Trail and Landscape, etc.); and, - Local scientists, naturalists and residents.

-In some cases, a three-season floral inventory may be required.
+In some cases, a three-season plant inventory may be required.
 Pre-consultation is important in order to clarify the requirements of the EIS, prior to starting fieldwork.
 This will help to ensure that projects proceed in a timely manner and are not subject to delays due to insufficient information.